isc-projects/perflab/README.md

 to those changes.

 NB: this is _unsupported_ software from an internal research project, released for the benefit of the DNS community.
+The project is maintained by Ray Bellis.
+Please use the Github issue tracker for comments, suggestions.
+Pull requests are welcome, but response times are not guaranteed.

 Installation
 ------------